Klutix/Object-Expose/README.md

 ## Overview

-This project provides a Groovy utility for converting Groovy objects into JSON format.
+This project provides a Groovy utility for exposing objects into JSON format.
 It includes a static class method that can be used to serialize Groovy objects, handling recursive references and providing detailed class information.

 ## Features

-- Converts Groovy objects to JSON format.
+- Converts Java or Groovy objects to JSON format.
 - Handles recursive references to prevent infinite loops.
 - Provides detailed class information for each object.
 - Supports customization for handling primitive types and object recursion.